robbytables/bug-free-invention/unit-1-variables/instructor-resources/02-variables/02-variables-slides.md

 ## Quick Review

-- A variable is a box that holds a value.
+- A variable is a space that holds a value.

 - It can be declared, called, and changed within your program.